aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotfield/_index.md

 ```

-indicates whether the field can include new items in manual filter The default value is false.
+Indicates whether including new items to the field in manual filter.
+The default value is false.

 **Returns:**
 boolean